MarkD833/SC104-SIO2-does-SPI/README.md

 I've been scoping out the goundwork for a possible RetroDuino-Z80 board along the lines of my RetroDuino-8085 and got intrigued by the possibility of using a Z80 SIO/2 chip as an SPI device.

 My first thought was - no way, why would an SIO/2 know how to handle SPI messages!
-But then I started reading through the Zilog SIO Technical Manual and a cunning plan began to form.
+But then I started reading through the Zilog SIO Technical Manual and to quote [Edmund Blackadder](https://en.wikipedia.org/wiki/Edmund_Blackadder), I had a cunning plan.

 Long story short, yes you can convince a Zilog SIO/2 to handle SPI messages.
 It just needs a little bit of assistance.